 Simulation Site Coordinators

-Annette’s simulation experience began during her time at the University of South Dakota (USD).
-While at USD, Annette was Instrumental in the development and implementation of their simulation program.
-Annette has brought her skills and expertise to the SDSU College of Nursing and has been involved in the creation and review of simulations, using INCSAL standards.
+Annette Ray, M.S.N., RN, CNE, CHSE began her simulation experience during her time at the University of South Dakota (USD).
+While at USD, Ray was Instrumental in the development and implementation of their simulation program.
+Ray has brought her skills and expertise to the SDSU College of Nursing and has been involved in the creation and review of simulations, using the Healthcare Simulation Standards of Best Practice™, Ray has been a Certified Healthcare Simulation Educator (CHSE) since 2020.

-Megan has been an active member of the SDSU CON HCSC faculty simulation team at the Rapid City campus since the start of her teaching career.
-Megan has participated in a number of simulations and has become a dedicated simulation faculty member.
-In addition to participating in simulations Megan has also assisted in the updating and editing of new and existing simulations.
+Megan Watson, M.S.N., RN has been an active member of the SDSU College of Nursing Healthcare Simulation Center faculty simulation team at the Rapid City campus since the start of her teaching career.
+Watson has participated in a number of simulations and has become a dedicated simulation faculty member.
+In addition to participating in simulations Watson has also assisted in the updating and editing of new and existing simulations.

 Certified Healthcare Simulation Educators and Certified Healthcare Simulation Operations Specialists